markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 ## Predictions

-we can calculate an estimate for the estimates for the Manchester City players vs Alisson.
+We can calculate an estimate for the estimates for the Manchester City players vs Alisson.

 | Player  | %   |
 |---------|:----|